qubistlabs/jibrel-website-v2/blog/cryptocurrency/stablecoin/index.md

 1. Sell back into Bitcoin or Ethereum

-2. Exchange Bitcoin or Ethereum for fiat.
+2. Exchange Bitcoin or Ethereum for fiat

 Not only was such a system complicated, but it left traders and investors vulnerable to the high volatility in the prices of Bitcoin and Ethereum.
 Ultimately, this left a big need in the market for a stable cryptocurrency that would protect portfolios from the rollercoaster of price fluctuations.